-Dethatching and power raking include two terms which cause a lot of confusion for lawn enthusiasts just wanting to take care of their lawn and get the excessive thatch up.
+Dethatching and power raking include two terms which cause a lot of confusion for lawn care enthusiasts just wanting to take care of their lawn and get the excessive thatch up.
 Here, the Winnipeg power raking services of Cleanr Mow breaks it down for you.

 Most of that confusion comes from the truth that these services work on the exact same issue: removing thatch from the yard.
 And dethatching sounds as if it’s a general word for that process, whereby power raking sounds as if it’s something extremely specific–and it is… as a matter of fact, both of the words have an extremely specific meaning.